 As he digs into the source of this misinformation, he realises there is more at stake than just bad intel.
 Someone is deliberately twisting the intelligence to stoke the simmering conflict between India and Pakistan, nuclear-armed rivals that have already fought multiple wars.
 And Sam’s new employer could be at the centre of it.

 WHAT I THOUGHT

-This is a solid outing from Matthew Palmer, an author that knows his subject.
+This is a solid outing from Matthew Palmer, an author that knows his stuff.
 SECRETS OF STATE, is a thriller with all the right ingredients, which hit all the right notes.
 The characters are nothing new, but familiar territory is okay as long as there is enough elsewhere to make up for it.
-And while the plot is nothing new either—terrorists stealing a nuclear weapon to blow up a city—again, that was okay, as the author came at this from a slightly different angle, with a new view while covering old ground, which freshened up a doomsday scenario with likeable enough characters that were engaging as they were believable.
+And while the plot is nothing new either—terrorists stealing a nuclear weapon to blow up a city—again, that was okay, as the author came at this from a slightly different angle, with a new view while covering old ground, which freshened up a doomsday scenario with likeable enough characters that were engaging.

 Set against the backdrop of simmering tensions between India and Pakistan, Palmer gives us a what-if that’s oh so plausible right now.
 And while most authors are focused on the usual suspects and setting that are becoming tired, he reminds us that the world at large is still a very dangerous place and has far more players on the world stage than we usually think about.